jamocle/PoorMansThrottle-DIY/Installer/FIRMWARE-PUBLISHING.md

 If you are publishing a beta or test build but do not want it on the Latest button, leave `latest` unchanged.

 The N16R8 and N8R8 `latest` values are independent.

+For S3 OTA, changing `latest` also changes the version that OTA will install for that exact S3 target.
+Do not advance an S3 `latest` value until that target's `PoorMansThrottle.ino.bin` is published and verified at the matching `firmwareDirectory/<latest>/` path.

 ## Decide whether to change `dropdownDefault`